amanzi/amanzi/docs/input_spec/ATSNativeSpec_dev.rst

 There are several types of PKs, and each PK has its own valid input spec.
 However, there are three main types of PKs, from which nearly all PKs derive.
 Note that none of these are true PKs and cannot stand alone.

 PKPhysicalBase
 ----------------

+ A base class with default implementations of methods for a leaf of the PK tree (a conservation equation, or similar).

 ``PKPhysicalBase`` is a base class providing some functionality for PKs which are defined on a single mesh, and represent a single process model.
 Typically